 - Testing is done from more of a user perspective than of a developer’s perspective.

 - The testers need not have access to all of the code/logic.

 - Instant fixes can be done, as a partial code is available.

 - The flow of the data is managed and maintained correctly.

 - A fair review of the software is done, and no conflicts arise between developers and testers.

 - As only limited access to code/logic is available, complete fixes cannot be done sometimes, which means, sometimes the software can remain as it is.

 - Other white box testing types like algorithm testing cannot be done, as complete logic is not available.

 - Difficult to perform this type of testing on distributed architected software systems.

 With so many usage advantages, one will necessarily require Gray Box Testing.
-And as specified earlier a combination of both testing methods, it is certainly an effective technique to find out the errors in the software system.
+And as specified earlier, a combination of both testing methods is certainly an effective technique to find out the errors in the software system.